Thomas C. Hindman: Entering Confederate service

+Hindman desired to be a member of the Arkansas delegation to the Confederate States Congress but was rejected for the role; the political powers in Arkansas wanted to prevent radical forces from taking over.
 After seceding, the secession convention created several laws to prepare the state for military action.
 Hindman was not part of the convention, but did write most of an ordinance for it to establish a military board.
 After contacting the Confederate States Secretary of War, LeRoy Pope Walker, Hindman received permission to recruit a regiment for Confederate service.
 Hindman informed the military board of this development on May 23, but they would not provide weapons, food, or clothing for his men.
 Instead, Hindman had to keep the men he recruited at Helena and Pine Bluff at his own expense.
 The men were initially ordered to Richmond, Virginia, but on June 11 were given orders to remain in Arkansas because Union Army forces in Missouri were threatening Arkansas.
 Hindman's unit became the 2nd Arkansas Infantry Regiment, and he entered the Confederate States Army as a colonel on June 12.
 Hindman's men were assigned to the command of Confederate Brigadier General William J. Hardee, but other Arkansas troops remained in state service and would not serve under Hardee, especially since they were not being properly paid or clothed.
 Many simply went back home.

-In September, General Albert Sidney Johnston was placed in command of all forces west of the Allegheny Mountains, excluding the coast of the Gulf of Mexico.
+In September, General Albert Sidney Johnston was placed in command of all Confederate forces west of the Allegheny Mountains, excluding the coast of the Gulf of Mexico.
 Hardee's force, including Hindman's regiment, was transferred to Kentucky later that month, but Hindman was on recruiting duties and did not immediately follow it.
 He was promoted to brigadier general on September 28, and after arriving in Kentucky, he was assigned to command one of two brigades in a division led by Hardee, with Cleburne, who was also in Confederate service, commanding the other.
 While in Kentucky, Hindman's men fought in several minor actions, including the Battle of Rowlett's Station on December 17.